Avicennia marina: Australia

 In Australia it occurs in every mainland state and extends much farther south than other mangroves, with its southern most limit at Corner Inlet (38°45′S) near Wilson's Promontory in Victoria.
 Its distribution is disjunct in Western Australia; the population of the Abrolhos Islands is 300 km further south than the nearest population of Shark Bay.
 Another mangrove system is found 500 km further south at Bunbury.
 This colonisation of southerly climes may have occurred relatively recently, perhaps several thousand years ago, when they were transferred by the Leeuwin Current.
 The most inland occurrence of mangroves in Australia is a stand of grey mangroves in the Mandora Marsh, some 60 km from the coast.
 In South Australia along the Barker Inlet and Port River in Gulf St Vincent, as well as in sheltered bays in Spencer Gulf and the west coast of Eyre Peninsula, A. marina forests form hatcheries for much of the state's fish and shellfish commercial and recreational fisheries.

 New Zealand

 In New Zealand, Avicennia marina is the only mangrove species.
 It grows in the top half of the North Island, between 34 and 38 degrees south.
 Avicennia marina was known in New Zealand as Avicennia resinifera until recently; its Māori name is mānawa.

+Ecology

+The lichen Pyrenula dalmatioides, found in the northern North Island of New Zealand, is known to grow almost exclusively on the bark of A. marina.